RaspberryCoinOrg/RaspberryCoinCore/README.md

 =====================================
 https://raspberrycoin.org

-What is Raspberry?
+What is RaspberryCoin?
 ----------------

-Raspberry is an experimental digital currency that enables instant payments to anyone, anywhere in the world based on Bitcoin.
+RaspberryCoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world based on Bitcoin.
 Raspberry uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Raspberry Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Raspberry Coin Core software, see https://raspberrycoin.org/downloads, or read the [original whitepaper](https://raspberrycoin.org/raspberrycoin.pdf).
+For more information, as well as an immediately useable, binary version of the RaspberryCoin Core software, see https://raspberrycoin.org/downloads, or read the [original whitepaper](https://raspberrycoin.org/raspberrycoin.pdf).

 License
 -------

-Raspberry Coin Core is released under the terms of the GPLv3 license.
+RaspberryCoin Core is released under the terms of the GPL v3 license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/GPL.

 ### Manual Quality Assurance (QA) Testing